dlt-hub/vibe-hub/api_name/api_name-docs.md

 We’ll show you how to generate a readable and easily maintainable Python script that fetches data from api_name’s API and loads it into Iceberg, DataFrames, files, or a database of your choice.
 Here are some of the endpoints you can load:

-- NPS: Allows retrieval of Net Promoter Score data.
-- URL: Provides access to URL-related data.
-- Posts: Enables fetching of post-related information.
+- Customer Count Metrics: Provides daily, weekly, monthly, and quarterly customer count statistics.

-You can combine these endpoints to build pipelines that extract structured content from API Name workspaces at scale — via REST APIs or webhook ingestion.
+You can combine these endpoints to build pipelines that extract structured content from API-Name workspaces at scale — via REST APIs or webhook ingestion.

 ## Setup & steps to follow